rubinius/rubinius-website-archive/_posts/2014-11-14-rubinius-3-0-part-5-the-language.markdown

 ## Everything Is An Object

-There's no gentle way to say this, you've been mislead about Ruby.
+There's no gentle way to say this, you've been misled about Ruby.

 > Everything is _not_ an object, and objects are not everything.